DoubleSpout/ccap/readme.md

 You can generate captcha without install any other libraries or software, only do npm install ccap, that's all.

-node-ccap support linux and windows.
+node-ccap support linux, windows and mac.

 compile maybe cost you 1 minute,simply wait;

-linux support jpeg,windows only support bmp!
+linux support jpeg,windows and mac only support bmp!

+*Please never using ccap in production on windows and mac, only with linux.*

 ##performance